helderlinhares/kafka-service/README.md

 ## Building from Source

 First access the project root folder (kafka-service).

 To clean/build the project from the console use the command:

 ```console
     ./gradlew clean build
 ```

 The build command will already generate the Java classes from Avro.
-If for some reason you need just to generate these classes without build use the command:
+If for some reason you need just to generate these classes without building use the command:

 ```console
     ./gradlew generateAvroJava
 ```

-To run only tests from the console use the command:
+To run only tests from the console, use the command:

 ```console
     ./gradlew test